lonevvolf/kaichronicles/doc/README-mechanics.md

 ```xml
 <damageKaiWeapon damage="-2" />
 ```
-Permanently applies -2CS to the player's Kai Weapon
+Permanently applies the specified CS penalty to the player's Kai Weapon

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill